25

 Discovery of Manganese

 Manganese compounds have been used since ancient times.
-The image above (right) shows cave paintings made 16 000 years ago with manganese dioxide.

-In the first century A.D., Pliny the Elder, the Roman author, described how black powder (manganese dioxide) was used to manufacture colorless glass.
+In the first century AD, Pliny the Elder, the Roman author, described how black powder (manganese dioxide) was used to manufacture colorless glass.
 (1) It is still used for the same purpose today.

-The first recognition of manganese's existence as a distinct element was in 1740, when the German chemist, Johann Heinrich Pott, stated that pyrolusite (manganese dioxide) contained a new earth metal.
+The first recognition of manganese’s existence as a distinct element was in 1740, when the German chemist Johann Heinrich Pott stated that pyrolusite (manganese dioxide) contained a new earth metal.
 Until then pyrolusite was believed to have been a compound of iron.

-Pott prepared potassium manganate by fusing caustic potash (potassium hydroxide) with pyrolusite in air.
 The color changes he observed in the product were green/blue/red/green, establishing that pyrolusite did not contain iron.
-(2),(2a),(3)
+(2),(2.1),(3)

 Working in Vienna, Kaim mixed powdered pyrolusite with twice its weight of black flux and heated the mixture strongly.
 The composition of Kaim's flux is uncertain, although it was probably based on charcoal.
 (A flux is a reducing agent.)
 If so, the reaction would have been: